Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: and dual symmetries in 1+1D Ising model

 Thus the symmetric sector of the Ising model can be viewed as having a non-invertible gravitational anomaly \cite{JW190513279}.
 Indeed, the symmetric sector of the Ising model can be viewed as a boundary of 2+1D $Z_2$ topological order (the topological order characterized by $Z_2$ gauge theory), and thus has a 1+1D non-invertible gravitational anomaly characterized by 2+1D $Z_2$ topological order \cite{JW190513279}.

 A 2+1D $Z_2$ topological order has four types of excitations $\one,e,m,f$.
-Here $\one$ is the trivial excitation, and $e,m,f$ are topological excitation with mutual $\pi$-statistics among them. $\one,e,m$ are bosons and $f$ is a fermion.
-They satisfy the following fusion relation
+Here $\one$ is the trivial excitation, and $e,m,f$ are topological excitation with mutual $\pi$-statistics between any two different ones. $\one,e,m$ are bosons and $f$ is a fermion.
+They satisfy the following fusion relations,

 Let us construct the boundary effective theory for the $m$ condensed boundary of $Z_2$ topological order.
 Such a boundary contains a gapped excitation that corresponds to the $e$-type particle.
 One might expect a second boundary excitation corresponding to the $f$-type particle.
 However, since $m$ is condensed on the boundary, the $e$-type particle and the $f$-type particle are actual equivalent on the boundary.
 The simplest boundary effective lattice Hamiltonian that describes the gapped $e$-type particles has a form (on a ring)